ChadG-202/solid/Readme.md

     Optional<Book> anotherBook = BookPersister.read(path);

 Note that the `Book` object is not entirely separate from concerns of saving or retrieving objects, because it has to implement the `save` method from the `BookPersister` interface.

-Note that the `Book` object is not entirely separate from concerns of saving or retrieving objects, because it has to implement the `save` method from the `BookPersister` interface.
 We could get round this by using a design pattern such as